discourse/discourse-developer-docs/docs/03-code-internals/20-system-specs.md

 Rails system specs are used to simulate the actions of a real user using the app in a browser.
 We use the `Playwright ruby driver` which is becoming an industry standard.
 The tests run locally and in CI out of the box.
 Capybara is the test framework used on top of `rspec` to interact with the web browser, and it sends commands to `Playwright`.

 We currently only support running system specs in Chrome, make sure you have Chrome installed before proceeding.
-Run `pnpm i` to ensure Playwright is correctly setup.
+Run `pnpm i` to ensure Playwright is correctly set up.

 Since the Discourse app is an Ember Single Page Application, there are some unique constraints and challenges to writing system specs.
 It's important to keep in mind that you should always be observing for changes in the DOM in your tests, not manually waiting for things to happen or adding artificial sleep time.
 Also, the JavaScript build is separate from the Rails server, which means you must be running Ember CLI when writing system specs.